Meelis-S/Coding/README.md

 # something-Java

-Here I will put some examples of my Java coding.
+Here I will put some examples of Selenium Webdriver test scripts written by me (+ some Java coding).